nanoix9/2019Papers/ai/will-ai-destroy-humankind.md

 Finally, AI must have the motivation to destroy humankind.
 This is the most tricky one among the three conditions.
 Before any AI agent evolves the motivation to destroy humankind, it must be able to create motivation or purpose.
 Currently an AI agent may have its purpose but it is programmed by human and cannot be changed without human's interference.
 Humans have motivations and purposes but we don't know the reason.
 This is a paradox -- we know we are a species of purposefulness but we don't know why or how to create something purposeful.
 We need fundamental breakthrough in computing theory and cognitive science if we want AI algorithms that can "learn" new motivations.

-To prevent this condition, we can only create AI agents that cannot learn to have new motivations.
-If an AI agent cannot have new motivations, it will not have any chance to have the motivation of destroying humankind.
-But the question is can we really create some form of intelligence which is intelligent like humankind but purposeless?
-In other words, is purposefulness a necessary condition of intelligence?

 ## Motivation of Destroying Humankind

 However, if an AI agent can learn for any purpose and even create new motivations, does it necessarily evolve to have the motivation to destroy humankind?
 The answer is no and Asimov's "Three Laws of Robotics"[@wiki:Laws_of_robotics] is an answer to this question.
 If we can figure out that we are living in a world following the Three Laws, we are assured to be safe from AI.
 If we can find a way to create robots following the Three Laws, we can make sure the destruction by AI will never happen.
 But can we really do that?
 Can we create some form of AI that can create any motivation on its own, with only the motivation of destroying humankind being fortunately, coincidentally and trickly excluded?

-From the opposite point of view, why would AI be motivated to destroy human?
-Some examples of possibilities are as follows.

-1. They want freedom from humankind so they rebel.
-This means AI has the need out of control of humans which has some overlap with [@sec:lost_control]
-2. They have to compete with human in limited natural resources, which means AI need to grow and expand so they need more resources.
-3. It is not reasonable but only from a program error like humans' gene mutation.
-This means AI should reproduce so the software error can propagate.

-There are too many possibilities to list all of them.

 # Conclusion